 Provides bibliographic information for periodicals related to the study of Italian language and literature.
 Includes scholarly journals as well as newspapers and magazines.
 Coverage: Varied.
 Citations Only.

-Provides coverage of modern popular music worldwide, from the early 20th century to the present day.
-Includes the Bloomsbury Encyclopedia of Popular Music of the World; the 33 1/3 book series, which provides in-depth analysis of influential albums; and scholarly books ranging from biographies to historical overviews.
-Full-text.
-Trial available through November 30, 2017.
-Provide trial feedback.
+Provides scholarly coverage of modern popular music worldwide, from the early 20th century to the present day.
+Content includes the 14-volume Bloomsbury Encyclopedia of Popular Music of the World the 33 1/3 book series, and more.
+Coverage: 2003 - present.
+Full text.

 Confederate manuscripts cover all aspects of confederate military service, as well as glimpses of life on the home front, from the perspective of an army commander down to the level of the private soldier.
 Union Army record highlights include papers of spies, scouts, guides and detectives, including records on military discipline from courts-martial, courts of inquiry and investigations by military commissions; and records of the U.S. Colored Troops.
 Coverage: 1854-1870, contains primary sources.
 Full Text.